-- 1) Understand that you are accountable for your postings and other electronic communications that are job-related, particularly online activities conducted with a NorthStar email address, or while using NorthStar property, networks, or resources. - 2) Recognize that "personal" social media use can spill over into the workplace and impact the working environment; - 3) Be mindful that: - What you publish will be public for a long time and may be visible to current, past, and prospective program participants, parents, colleagues, and community members; - Social media sites are increasingly interconnected-i.e., linked to one another-in ways that may be largely outside the direct control of the users of any given site; - Serving as a role model is a critical aspect of virtually every employee's work at NorthStar; and - Accordingly, you must act with appropriate discretion when using social media (even for personal communications) when these communications can impact your effectiveness at NorthStar.
+- 1) Understand that you are accountable for your postings and other electronic communications that are job-related, particularly online activities conducted with a NorthStar email address, or while using NorthStar property, networks, or resources. - 2) Recognize that "personal" social media use can spill over into the workplace and impact the working environment; - 3) Be mindful that: - What you publish will be public for a long time and may be visible to current, past, and prospective program participants, parents, colleagues, and community members; - Social media sites are increasingly interconnected-i.e., linked to one another-in ways that may be largely outside the direct control of the users of any given site; - Serving as a role model is a critical aspect of virtually every employee's work at NorthStar; and - Accordingly, you must act with appropriate discretion when using social media (even for personal communications) when these communications can impact your effectiveness at NorthStar, or when words/images being used are offensive to a specific gender, race, age or sexual orientation.